hibbitts-design/docsify-this/docs/README.md

 <a class="embedly-card" data-card-controls="0" data-card-align="left" data-card-width="100%" href="https://docs.google.com/presentation/d/1BLaaOTsGxDmNcAhg6pdx3hl9IvI8NErg8Oe5ceh83fw/edit?usp=sharing">Grav and Docsify Slides Placeholder</a>
 ```

+_Docsify Sidebar or custom Sidebar is not displaying individual page header levels as expected._
+When displaying a Docsify Sidebar or custom Sidebar, it is expected that page header levels start with a H1 level header.

 _Multiple embedded scripts are not working as expected._
 Docsify-This (as with Docsify itself) will only execute the first script included in a Markdown page, as described in the [Docsify documentation](https://docsify.js.org/#/configuration?id=executescript).